Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couples: Claire & Ereven, and Georgie & Vektal

 Ice Planet Holiday is my least favourite novella of the series because it has Georgie’s perspective πŸ˜….
-She’s so judgemental which is one of the worst traits to have in a leader.
+She’s so judgemental, which is one of the worst traits of a leader.
 Like, how she frames Ariana – who has social anxiety – as simply “annoying” frustrates the ever-living crap out of me.

 “The other humans are near the center of the cave, by the bathing pool.
 I see Nora (pregnant), Stacy (pregnant), Liz (nursing her cute little Raashel), Ariana (pregnant and annoying), and Megan (pregnant).
 Marlene must be sleeping in.”